UST-MICO/docs/adr/0001-java-framework.md

 ## Decision Outcome

-We chosen option 1, Spring Boot, since existing knowledge and experience with this framework is available.
+We chose option 1, Spring Boot, since existing knowledge and experience with this framework is available.
 To reduce training costs (time) we chose this option.